-The Library intern will assit the Cataloguing and Technical Services Librarian with completion of a retrospective conversion project of the library's collection as well as other cataloguing projects, circulation, collection and database management, and additional tasks as needed.
+The Library intern will assist the Cataloging and Technical Services Librarian with completion of a retrospective conversion project of the library's collection as well as other cataloging projects, circulation, collection and database management, and additional tasks as needed.

 Duration: Eight continuous weeks and at least 16 to 20 hours per week is preferred.
 Internship length and schedule may vary depending on the needs of the department.

 Academic Credit: Depending on the nature of the internship and approval of the student's college or university, academic credit may be granted for internships.
 Student applicants should consult their academic advisor for additional information.

 Spring Internship: December 1